Frank P Matthews

 Cider apple trees are grown for the qualities of their juicing.
 The fruits are rich in tannins which adds bitterness and sugars which encourages fermentation.
 The cider apple varieties that we grow are divided into four groups for their characteristics of their juice with a mixture of sweet, sharp, bittersweet and bittersharp.

-Most cider apple trees are late to crop and are ready from mid October onwards.
-Stores well in a cool atmosphere.
+Most traditional cider apple trees are late to crop and are ready from mid October onwards, there is a new generation of ‘girl’ cider apples (Fiona, Gilly etc) which crop earlier in September.
+These varieties were bred at Long Ashton Research Centre.
 We supply cider apples on a range of rootstocks from medium vigour to very vigorous.

 Apple Cider